 An Alternative to a Traditional Bank Account

-If you are looking for a secure option to traditional banking, one where you can pay and be paid, then Suits Me® offer a suitable alternative that can meet your banking needs.
+If you are looking for a secure option to traditional banking, one where you can pay and be paid, then Suits Me® offer a suitable alternative that can meet your needs.

-With a Suits Me® prepaid account, you will receive access to our contactless Mastercard debit card, online banking and our mobile banking app – where you’ll be able to make payments in the UK (and internationally via a partner in the Suits Me® app), set up standing orders and direct debits and gain access to our exclusive cashback reward scheme.
+With a Suits Me® prepaid account, you will receive access to our contactless Mastercard debit card, online account and our mobile app – where you’ll be able to make payments in the UK (and internationally via a partner in the Suits Me® app), set up standing orders and direct debits and gain access to our exclusive cashback reward scheme.
 Using your Suits Me® debit card, you’ll be able to manage your money 24/7 from anywhere in the world.

 We also have a multilingual customer care team, who speak 12 languages so if English isn’t your first language – we’ve got you covered.